NikKef/SubwaySurfersAI/README.md

 The script prints training progress and automatically saves checkpoints under `models/checkpoints/`.
-If a model or checkpoint already exists, training resumes from the latest state and continues with the correct learning rate schedules.
+If a model or checkpoint already exists, training resumes from the latest state and continues with the specified learning rate and exploration schedule.
 Rewards reflect **time survived while the game is actually playing**;
 time spent in menus or on crash screens does not contribute to the reward or episode length.